Types of Cannabis

 Cannabis strains are classified into three distinct groups: indica, sativa, and hybrid

-Industrial hemp is a variety of the Cannabis sativa plant species that is grown specifically for the industrial uses of its derived products.
-It is generally used for fiber and textile and animal feed.
-Its growth in the USA ended with the 1937 Marihuana Tax Act.
-According to the USDA, hemp has a low THC content and doesn’t produce a good product for medical marijuana use.
+Cannabis ruderalis is a less discussed type of marijuana that is more similar to indica in its properties.
+This plant is usually found growing in northern countries of the world and is rarely mentioned in studies because it has less of a psychological effect on the user.
+Industrial hemp, on the other hand, is a variety of the Cannabis sativa plant species that is grown specifically for industrial uses such as fiber and animal feed.
+Its growth in the USA ended with the 1937 Marihuana Tax Act, and according to the USDA, hemp has a low THC content and doesn’t produce a good product for medical marijuana use.

+It is important to note that the main substances found in cannabis are THC and CBD.
+THC provides the medical marijuana user with more psychoactive effects which affect the brain more than the body.
 Cannabidiol, or CBD, is a psychoactive substance that is more frequently used in medical marijuana.
-The CBD could strengthen or weaken certain effects of THC.
-Suppressing the psychedelic effects makes it suitable for use as a medicinal form of marijuana.
+CBD can strengthen or weaken certain effects of THC and is often used to suppress the psychedelic effects, making it suitable for use as a medicinal form of marijuana.

 In conclusion, understanding the different types of cannabis strains is essential for medicinal and recreational users alike.
 The effects of each strain can vary greatly, and it is important to consult with a professional or dispensary to determine the best strain for individual needs.
 With increased legalization and research, the cannabis industry is expected to continue to evolve and offer even more options for users.